-3) Before a xenon lamp will ignite, the electrically insulated gas between the electrodes must be ionised.
-This is done by the ignitor which produces a high frequency voltage (up to 25,000 volts or higher).
-The igniter is activated by switching the lamp on and a cracking or hissing noise should be heard.
-The ignitor (square potted box) is housed within the rear of the searchlight barrel.
-This is a totally encapsulated unit and repair is not advised.
+3) Before a metal halide lamp will ignite, the electrically insulated gas between the electrodes must be ionised.
+This is done by the ignitor which produces a high frequency voltage (up to 30,000 volts or higher).
+Switching the lamp on activates the ignitor.
+A cracking or hissing noise should be heard.
+The ignitor is housed on the rear access panel of the searchlight.
 If found to be faulty a new ignitor must be fitted.